 What is Probate?

 The formal definition of probate is the court supervised process of administering a deceased person's estate and distributing the estate assets to the beneficiaries.
-In layman's terms, probate is the process of wrapping up the affairs of a person who passed away.
+In layman's terms, it is the process of wrapping up the affairs of a person who passed away.
 What this means is that when you die, you have debts, obligations, and assets that must be handled.
 You are the only person that is able to address these matters during your life.
 But now that you are gone someone must be appointed to close out your affairs.
-In a formal probate, an executor or administrator is appointed by the Court with the help of a probate lawyer and they are responsible for gathering the assets of the estate, administering the estate by paying your debts, wrapping up your affairs, and distributing the assets to the beneficiaries.
+In a formal probate, an executor or administrator is appointed by the Court with the help of a lawyer and they are responsible for:

 When is Probate Required?

 Generally, probate is required when someone passes away with assets in their name only.
-Joint accounts and accounts that have beneficiaries are generally not probate assets and are not subject to the probate process.
+Joint accounts and accounts that have beneficiaries are generally not assets subject to the probate process.
 Here are some examples:

-- Rodger passes away with a Legends Bank checking account in his name only and a house that is jointly owned with his wife.
-The bank account is a probate asset.
-The house is not a probate asset as it is jointly owned.
-The house would pass to the wife as she would likely have a right of survivorship written into the deed of the property.
+- Rodger passes away with a checking account in his name only and a house that is jointly owned with his wife.
+The bank account is an estate asset.
+The executor or administrator would have control over that asset during the probate.
+However, Rodger's house is not an estate as it is jointly owned with his wife.
+The house would pass to the wife as she has a right of survivorship written into the deed of the property.

 - Josh owns a life insurance policy that insured his wife Kristen.
 Kristen predeceased Josh and Josh never changed the beneficiary of the policy from Kristen to someone else.
 As such, at his death, Josh's life insurance policy would fall to his estate and the assets would be distributed according to his will or intestacy laws.